-The urban/suburban divide is made and remade over time.
+The urban/suburban divide reshapes over time.
 As cities expand outwards, new suburban spaces emerge, while changes to extant suburbs call into question whether a space remains suburban or is now urban.
 My work here considers the difficulties of accurately bounding urban and suburban space by asking how other scholars have defined each landscape and then plotting each definition onto the Richmond region.

 1990 2020